Ready to make your dream to go overseas a reality? If you’re not sure how to study abroad, follow these steps to get organized and start your journey.

 Does the program offer courses that will help you move closer towards your academic goals?
 Review the sample lists of course offerings for an idea of the classes you may take in that particular program.
 You will also want to set up a time to chat with the study abroad office and/or your Academic Advisor at your home institution to discuss credit transfer ahead of time.

-If you are not sure where you want to study abroad, narrow down your options a bit by asking yourself general questions like:
+If you are not sure where you want to go, narrow down your options a bit by asking yourself general questions like:

 - Am I looking for a big city experience?